pop-os/shell/TESTING.md

 - [ ] Stacks can be resized with the mouse.
 - [ ] Lock and unlock the screen-- stacks should still exist and windows should not have moved.
 - [ ] Full-screen an application within the stack, then quit the application-- the remaining tabs should be visible.
+- [ ] Stack can only be created with the keyboard when `Allow Stacking with mouse` is disabled
+- [ ] Stacks can be created with the mouse or keyboard when `Allow Stacking with mouse` is enabled

 ### Workspaces